Hasnayeen/themes/README.md

 php artisan migrate
 ```

-_You need to publish config file and change `mode` to `user` in order to set theme for each user separately_
+_You need to publish config file and change `'mode' => 'user'` in order to set theme for user separately_

 You can publish the config file with: